 - Wind-driven rain damage due to breach

-- Uncertainty of wind pressures and wind resisting capacities
+- Uncertainty of wind pressures and wind-resisting capacities

 The model runs many scenarios on each building archetype to determine what level of damage occurs at each scenario and for each building type.
-Whether it was needing to be repaired or replaced were noted and used for the financial loss and downtime (length of repairs) calculations.
+Whether it was needing to be repaired or replaced was noted and used for the financial loss and downtime (length of repairs) calculations.
 Based on the level of damage, the total building financial loss was calculated for each realization as a sum across all damaged components.
 Downtime estimates consist of repair times for damages and impeding factors (such as time for returning from evacuation, building restoration, contractor and engineer mobilization, and equipment supply long lead times) that delay the initiation of building repairs.
-A construction of realistic repair sequences that mimic actual contractor logistics is aggregated to quantify the overall building downtime.
+Construction of realistic repair sequences that mimic actual contractor logistics is aggregated to quantify the overall building downtime.

 Once the downtime and financial loss had been calculated for each realization for each wind speed and wind direction, a set of loss curves (financial loss in 2022 USD vs wind speed, downtime in days vs wind speed) for all archetypes were calculated.

 The wind speeds calculated per property using the 1-minute sustained wind speeds are converted to an estimated 3-second gust speed for use in the damage functions to estimate per-property losses.
-Losses are computed for the speeds in each of the eight compass directions, and then weighted according to the distribution of hurricane-strength wind directions as predicted in the model.
+Losses are computed for the speeds in each of the eight compass directions and then weighted according to the distribution of hurricane-strength wind directions as predicted in the model.
 Machine learning techniques impute any missing values so that estimated risk may be calculated at the property level.

 Wind damage estimates vs Wind Factor™ scores